gabstopper/smc-python/smc/docs/pages/getting_started.rst

 Inline interfaces can only be added to Layer 2 Firewall or IPS engines.
 An inline interface consists of a pair of interfaces that do not necessarily have to be contiguous.
 Each inline interface requires that a 'logical interface' is defined.
 This is used to identify the interface pair and can be used to simplify policy.
-See :py:class:`smc.elements.element.LogicalInterface` for more details.
+See :py:class:`smc.elements.other.LogicalInterface` for more details.

 To add an inline interface to an existing engine: